Why Soft Skills Matter When Hiring a Software Developer

 Use the “brainstorming” technique.

-Give a pen and some paper to your candidate.
+Give your candidate a pen and some paper.
 Give him 10-15 minutes to come up with all the solutions to the task, even the most incredible and unreal ones.

 When evaluating the answer, take the following into consideration: